dodoleonarnci/minecraft-ai/README.md

 ### Support for Plugins (PR to Mindcraft)

 We added a new module, PluginManager (src/agent/plugin.js), which enables dynamic loading of modular agent plugins.
 It searches the src/plugins directory and loads plugins based on the current configuration.
-With plugins, we can extend the available actions dynamically, which reduce the pressure for putting long `CommandDoc` into the always limited LLM context.
+With plugins, we can extend the available actions dynamically, which reduce the pressure for putting long `COMMAND_DOCS` into the always limited LLM context.

 #### Plugin Structure